 Creating Compelling Course Content

 Content quality ultimately determines your reputation, student outcomes, and business sustainability.
-Even excellent marketing can’t compensate for mediocre course material, and negative reviews quickly undermine new businesses.
+Based on reviews I’ve analyzed across platforms, even excellent marketing can’t compensate for mediocre course material, and negative reviews quickly undermine new businesses.

 Course Structure Best Practices: